Kirk Cousins, More NFL Players Discuss Potentially Testing For, Having CTE

 Kirk Cousins, More NFL Players Discuss Potentially Testing For, Having CTEDecember 13, 2017

-As the process of evaluating and diagnosing chronic traumatic encephalopathy (CTE) in living patients inches closer to become a reality, current athletes face the possibility of knowing if they have the disease.
+As the process of evaluating and diagnosing chronic traumatic encephalopathy (CTE) in living patients inches closer to becoming a reality, current athletes face the possibility of knowing whether they have the disease.

-Sports Illustrated's Peter King asked seven different NFL players if they would take a test to determine if they had CTE.
+The MMQB's Peter King asked seven different NFL players if they would take a test to determine whether they had CTE.

-Four players said they would agree to take it, with Washington Redskins quarterback Kirk Cousins offering his reasoning:
+Four players said they would agree to take it, including Washington Redskins quarterback Kirk Cousins, who offered his reasoning:

-Seattle Seahawks defensive end Dion Jordan said he wouldn't take it, adding he didn't think many active players would agree to take the test.
+Seattle Seahawks defensive end Dion Jordan said he wouldn't take it.
+He also didn't think many active players would do so.

 Pittsburgh Steelers cornerback Artie Burns offered an interesting response to the question.